MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/troubleshoot-ad-fs-sso-issue.md

 3. Set AdfsTrustedDevices as the CTL Store for the IP:port binding

-   This is the last resort if you can’t use the methods above.
+   This is the last resort if you can't use the methods above.
 But it is better to understand the following conditions before you change the default CTL store to AdfsTrustedDevices:

    - Why the IP:port binding is there.
    - If the binding relies on the default CTL store for client certificate authentication.

-### Problem 2: The AD FS certificate binding doesn’t have CTL Store Name set to AdfsTrustedDevices
+### Problem 2: The AD FS certificate binding doesn't have CTL Store Name set to AdfsTrustedDevices

 If Azure AD Connect is installed, use AAD Connect to set CTL Store Name to AdfsTrustedDevices for the SSL certificate bindings on all AD FS servers.
 If Azure AD Connect is not installed, regenerate the AD FS certificate bindings by running the following command on all AD FS servers.